IntrepidPursuits/sherpa/blog/authenticating_a_rails_api_part_1.md

 #### Step 5: Add AuthenticationSerializer

-Our last step is to add an `AuthenticationSerializer` to serialize our newly-signed up user.
+Our last step is to add an `AuthenticationSerializer` to serialize our newly-signed-up user.

 First let's add a `BaseSerialier` that our other serializers will inherit from, which will include basic attributes and ensure that any associated records are [sideloaded rather than embedded](https://github.com/rails-api/active_model_serializers/tree/0-8-stable#embedding-associations).